 - Install a ventilator or air filter to swap out stale polluted air and replace it with filtered air from the outdoors.

 - Vacuum and dust regularly to keep dirt, pet dander and dust mites at bay.

 If you are concerned about your indoor air quality, have an HVAC expert conduct an audit to identify places where you are polluting your home.
 A trusted professional can help you figure out what steps to take to correct any problems so you can finally breathe easy knowing you and your children have access to clean, fresh air.

-Call local One Hour Heating & Air Conditioning® for more information on improving and protecting your indoor air quality.
+Call local One Hour Air Conditioning & Heating North NJ for more information on improving and protecting your indoor air quality.